-The most common diagnosis of hair loss in women is androgenetic alopecia, for which there is a 70%-80% success rate in treating with stem cell therapy; while in alopecia areata and lupus, there’s about 50% success rate.
-It must be noted, however, that stem cell therapy cannot be used to treat patients with a scarring type of alopecia or conditions like lichen planopilaris.
+The most common diagnosis of hair loss in women is androgenetic alopecia, for which there is a 99% success rate in treating with stem cell based therapy; while in alopecia areata and lupus, there’s about 50% success rate.
+It must be noted, however, that stem cell based therapy may have limited benefit for patients with a scarring type of alopecia or conditions like lichen planopilaris.

 9. I’m an 18-year old male, and I have aggressive pattern baldness.
 Should I consider a hair transplant?

 In our experience, it is not advisable for someone young, who has aggressive hair loss, to undergo a hair transplant.
 Since the donor area is limited and the area needing transplant is large, there is a mismatch in the patient’s expectations and the actual feasible results.
 If a young person were to go ahead with a hair transplant, the end result would not likely look as good as they would want.
 According to the Rule of Decades, in a group of men in their 20s, 20% are likely to have hair loss.
 This means that 80% of men in their 20s still have good hair.
 With that said, any form of hair transplantation will not be able to achieve the same full volume that so many of their contemporaries have and will have throughout their 20s, due to the fact that hair transplants are also very limited by nature.
 It is advisable that someone this young should wait at least 10-15 years in order to properly determine the full extent of his pattern baldness, after which he may consider having a hair transplant.